 It is the responsibility of the SON to place students in clinical preceptorships.
-However, students often identify a site where they would like to do clinical hours.

-If a site is identified, the clinical site and preceptor must be approved by California State University, Fresno by sending a signed copy of the agency information form and preceptor CV to the School of Nursing.
-This process is completed prior to the student starting clinical hours.
-This process can take several months, so if a site is identified, notify the PMHNP Coordinator as soon as possible to avoid delay in starting clinical hours.
+However, students often identify a site where they would like to do their clinical hours.
+If a site is identified you must ensure that the clinical site and preceptor are approved by CSU, Fresno by sending a signed copy of the agency information form and preceptor CV to the School of Nursing.
+The clinical site and preceptor will need to be approved and a signed contract in place prior to the student starting clinical hours.
+This process can take several months, so if you have identified a site please let the PMHNP Coordinator know as soon as possible to avoid delay in starting clinical hours.

-The PMHNP Coordinator works to arrange the clinical placement.
-Students are responsible for maintaining contact with the PMHNP Coordinator and the SON so that clinical placement and all the proper forms are completed in a timely manner.
-If a student finds an additional site the student must still take the steps outlined above to have the clinical site and preceptor approved.
+The PMHNP Coordinator will work to arrange the clinical placement.
+Students are responsible for maintaining contact with PMHNP Coordinator and the SON so that clinical placement and all the proper forms are completed in a timely manner.
+If a student has found an additional site on his/her own, the student must still take the steps outlined above to have the clinical site and preceptor approved.